vibesurf-ai/VibeSurf/README.md

 **For Windows users**: You can also download and run our one-click installer: [VibeSurf-Installer.exe](https://github.com/vibesurf-ai/VibeSurf/releases/latest/download/VibeSurf-Installer.exe)

+> **Note**: If you encounter DLL errors related to torch c10.so or onnxruntime during installation, please download and install the [Microsoft Visual C++ Redistributable](https://aka.ms/vc14/vc_redist.x64.exe).

 Get VibeSurf up and running in just three simple steps.
 No complex configuration required.

 ### 1. Install uv